The Welsh Winter Swim, North Wales, UK

 Please read the event race rules and terms and conditions of entry throughly before signing up.
 You can read them in full here.
 Please be aware that we offer a no refunds policy.
 You are permitted to transfer your entry into another name.
 Please see our FAQ page for more information.
 We recommend you take out individual sports event insurance to cover any losses due to unexpected circumstances that prevent you from taking part.

 Going on average water temperatures for the end of November over the last few years, we expect the water temperature in Llyn Padarn to be between 6°C and 8°C for the Welsh Winter Swim event.
 The temperature in the lake can vary quite a lot depending on the amount of rainfall and sunshine we have but we will keep you updated on the water temperature in the run up to the event.

 If you are new to winter swimming please have a read though this article about getting ready for the The Welsh Winter Swim.
 It’s full of interesting facts about cold water swimming and tips on how to keep your swimming going though the winter so that you’ll be ready to take the plunge in February!

-The Welsh Winter Swim 2020 commemorative t-shirts are available for pre-order (to pick up on the day of the event).
+The Welsh Winter Swim 2021 commemorative t-shirts are available for pre-order (to pick up on the day of the event only).
 These are designed, produced and sold by an independent t-shirt designer.
 They are £15 each and are etchically produced from organic cotton!
 They are hand printed locally using environmentally friendly inks.
 Order yours HERE!
-LAST ORDERS 19TH FEBRUARY 2020
+LAST ORDERS 1st NOVEMBER 2021

 Love SwimRun everyday vinyl printed logo t-shirts, vest tops and hoodies are available for mail order in the Love SwimRun shop.
 Males sizes seem accurate.
 Female sizes come up small, so if you like a fitted look order your normal size or if you like a slightly looser fit go for a size up (eg for size 10: Small = fitted, Medium = looser fit).